peco/peco/README.md

 By default `peco` comes with `IgnoreCase`, `CaseSensitive`, and `Regexp` matchers, but since v0.1.3, it is possible to create your own custom matcher.

 The matcher will be executed via  `Command.Run()` as an external process, and it will be passed the query values in the command line, and the original unaltered buffer is passed via `os.Stdin`.
 Your matcher must perform the matching, and print out to `os.Stdout` matched lines.
 Note that currently there is no way to specify where in the line the match occurred.
+Note that the matcher does not need to be a go program.
+It can be a perl/ruby/python/bash script, or anything else that is executable.

 Once you have a matcher, you must specify how the matcher is spawned: